Henrik Lundqvist joins group of legends who came to Washington in twilight of their careers

 Coming off a 103-loss season, the Nationals signed Rodriguez to a two-year, $6 million deal at the 2009 winter meetings.
 The 14-time all-star and 13-time Gold Glove-winning catcher, who won the American League MVP award in 1999, was the first free agent Mike Rizzo acquired as Washington’s full-time general manager.

-The 38-year-old Rodriguez, who spent the first 12 years of his career with the Texas Rangers before stints with the Marlins, Tigers, Yankees and Astros, was a valuable clubhouse presence for an organization on the rise.
+The 38-year-old Rodriguez, who spent the first 12 years of his career with the Rangers before stints with the Marlins, Tigers, Yankees and Astros, was a valuable clubhouse presence for an organization on the rise.

-“I thought it was an important signing for us at the time,” Rizzo said in 2017, before “Pudge” became the first player to have played for the Nationals to be inducted into the National Baseball Hall of Fame.
+“I thought it was an important signing for us at the time,” Rizzo said in 2017, before “Pudge” became the first player to have played for the Nationals to be inducted to the Hall of Fame.
 “It turned out to be one of the best things we’ve done.
 He taught us to be a professional franchise.”

 Rodriguez appeared in 111 games for Washington in 2010, and he was behind the plate for Stephen Strasburg’s 14-strikeout debut.
 After a hot start that saw him hitting .340 on June 16, Rodriguez finished with a .266 average and four home runs.